Mikael Boman: Falkenbergs FF

 However his playing had not gone unnoticed as Falkenbergs FF signed him, while in Falkenberg he primarily became second striker behind Joel Johansson, Stefan Rodevåg and Daniel Alexandersson in succession, despite this Boman did a fair number of matches and scored a number of goals for Falkenberg.
 During his time in Falkenberg he was given a limited amount of attention until 2010 as he scored 4 goals in a match against Assyriska FF, prior to the match he had contacted his old teammate Jens Gustafsson, manager in Halmstads BK, and stated an interest to play for Halmstads BK and Jens sent up a scout to have a look at him during the Assyriska match.

 Halmstads BK

 On 13 October 2011 Halmstads BK announced that they had signed Mikael Boman as bosman, which resulted in Falkenbergs FF becoming upset as they considered it a bad behavior announcing the transfer before the season was fully over.

-Halmstads BK was relegated prior to the end of the 2011 Allsvenskan season, in Superettan Mikael Boman teamed up with Icelandic forward Guðjón Baldvinsson to form Halmstads forward pair, the pair became one of the main reason for Halmstads return to Allsvenskan as they scored 29 out of Halmstads 61 goals, Boman scoring 13 of them, finishing in 6th position in the overall goalscorer league.
+Halmstads BK was relegated prior to the end of the 2011 Allsvenskan season, in Superettan Mikael Boman teamed up with Icelandic forward Guðjón Baldvinsson to form Halmstad's forward pair, the pair became one of the main reason for Halmstad's return to Allsvenskan as they scored 29 out of Halmstad's 61 goals, Boman scoring 13 of them, finishing in 6th position in the overall goalscorer league.